timdubbins/Sliders/README.md

 A collection of custom sliders for SwiftUI.
 - *RoundSlider* gives you a slider that acts as a dial or knob.
-- *DoubleSlider* lets you select a range using a slider with two thumbs.
+- *RangeSlider* lets you select a range using a slider with two thumbs.

 ![me](https://github.com/timdubbins/demo_content/blob/master/Sliders/slider_demo.gif)